 Pulpotomy procedure—For more severe decay with pulp (nerve) exposure a pulpotomy procedure is required.
 This involves the removal of infected pulp and placement of medication.
 Anytime a pulpotomy is performed, a crown is required, either stainless steel or tooth colored.

 Porcelain/tooth colored or primary stainless steal crowns—When the decay is more extensive and has eaten through to the nerve of a primary tooth, a crown is required.
-Depending on the situation, a porcelain/tooth colored or a stainless steel custom-shaped covering is made to replace the full natural crown of a primary tooth.
+Depending on the situation, a porcelain/tooth colored, Zirconia white dental crowns, or a stainless steel custom-shaped covering is made to replace the full natural crown of a primary tooth.
 First the dentist completely drills away the decayed part of the tooth to restore health, fills the tooth, and then covers the tooth with the crown to protect and cosmetically repair the tooth.

 Root Canal—If dental decay reaches as deep as the very inner pulp (nerve exposure) of a permanent tooth or a permanent tooth becomes abscessed, specifically, a root canal is necessary before a metal or porcelain crown is placed.
 At this point, a tooth is so badly diseased or infected that decay has reached the nerve, making this the only treatment option apart from removing the entire tooth.
 First, the dentist removes the decayed inner pulp of the tooth, and then administers medication into the root canal to heal any infection.
 After the health of the inside of the tooth is reestablished, the dentist will fully restore the tooth by replacing the removed pulp with a filling.